 - A pack of baby wipes, which do everything from freshening hands and faces to wiping down airplane trays.

 - A pashmina shawl -- which can be used as a wrap, a pillow, a skirt cover, and an accessory to dress up travel outfits.

 In addition to these game changers, check out some more recommended items that every traveler should have for a comfortable flight.

-What Are the Best Ways to Get an Upgrade to First or Business Class?
+Best Ways to Get an Upgrade to First or Business Class

-How Do I Handle It If I’m Downgraded From First or Business Class on a Flight?
+What to Do If Downgraded From First or Business Class

 What Are the Longest and Shortest Flights in the World?